- Home

 Perhaps you’ve sung worship songs that refer to God as Jehovah-Jireh, which means “the Lord will provide.”
 This beautiful description comes from a very unusual story in Genesis 22.

 Isaac, Abraham and Sarah’s long-awaited child of promise, had finally arrived.
-I’m sure they were overjoyed by this miraculous birth even when their bodies seemed well past the age of child-bearing.
+This miraculous birth filled them with joy, even though their bodies seemed far beyond child-bearing age.

 Then horror came, as God told Abraham one day, “Take now your son, your only son Isaac, whom you love, and go to the land of Moriah, and offer him there as a burnt offering on one of the mountains of which I shall tell you” (Genesis 22:2).